Pneumococci are fastidious microorganisms that require catalase to grow on agar plates. In the laboratory, pneumococci are identified by

 Risk of death is highest during the first 3 days.

-Pneumonia is the most frequent serious infection caused by pneumococci; it may manifest as lobar pneumonia or, less commonly, as bronchopneumonia.
-About 4 million cases of community-acquired pneumonia occur each year in the US; when community-acquired pneumonia requires hospitalization, pneumococci are the most common etiologic agent in patients of all ages.
+Pneumonia Overview of Pneumonia Pneumonia is acute inflammation of the lungs caused by infection.
+Initial diagnosis is usually based on chest x-ray and clinical findings.
+Causes, symptoms, treatment, preventive measures, and... read more is the most frequent serious infection caused by pneumococci; it may manifest as lobar pneumonia or, less commonly, as bronchopneumonia.
+Millions of cases of community-acquired pneumonia Community-Acquired Pneumonia Community-acquired pneumonia is defined as pneumonia that is acquired outside the hospital.
+The most commonly identified pathogens are Streptococcus pneumoniae, Haemophilus influenzae... read more occur each year in the US; when community-acquired pneumonia requires hospitalization, pneumococci are the most common bacterial etiologic agent in patients of all ages.

-Pleural effusion occurs in up to 40% of patients, but most effusions resolve during drug treatment.
+Pleural effusion Pleural Effusion Pleural effusions are accumulations of fluid within the pleural space.
+They have multiple causes and usually are classified as transudates or exudates.
+Detection is by physical examination and... read more occurs in up to 40% of patients, but most effusions resolve during drug treatment.
 Only about 2% of patients develop empyema, which may become loculated, thick, and fibrinopurulent; empyema has been most commonly associated with S. pneumoniae serotype 1.
 Lung abscess due to S. pneumoniae is uncommon in adults but occurs more frequently in children; serotype 3 is the usual pathogen, but other pneumococcal serotypes may be involved.

-Acute otitis media in infants (after the neonatal period) and children is caused by pneumococci in about 30 to 40% of cases.
-More than one third of children in most populations develop acute pneumococcal otitis media during the first 2 yr of life, and pneumococcal otitis media commonly recurs.
+Acute otitis media Otitis Media (Acute) Acute otitis media is a bacterial or viral infection of the middle ear, usually accompanying an upper respiratory infection.
+Symptoms include otalgia, often with systemic symptoms (eg, fever... read more in infants (after the neonatal period) and children is caused by pneumococci in about 30 to 40% of cases.
+More than one third of children in most populations develop acute pneumococcal otitis media during the first 2 years of life, and pneumococcal otitis media commonly recurs.
 Relatively few serotypes of S. pneumoniae are responsible for most cases.
 After universal immunization of infants in the US beginning in 2000, nonvaccine serotypes of S. pneumoniae (particularly serotype 19A—not in the original protein-conjugated pneumococcal vaccine) have become the most common pneumococcal cause of acute otitis media.

 Intracranial complications are rare in developed countries but may include meningitis, epidural abscess, brain abscess, lateral venous sinus thrombosis, cavernous sinus thrombosis, subdural empyema, and carotid artery thrombosis.